jonnyboy808/personal-readme-generator/GeneratedREADME/GeneratedREADME.md

 ## Description
-This is an app to find coffee
+How to discover coffee near by

 ## Installation
 1-2-3

 ## Usage
-You can use this app to find the new spot
+An app to help discover new coffee spots

 ## Contributions
-Mike from 2nd floor
+Mike from floor 2

 ## Test
 This can be tested online